ubuntupunk/savecetus/README.md

 # savecetus
 whale-friendly filling stations only

-android app with geolocation, leader board and carbon-offset calculator
+we require an android app with geolocation, leader board and carbon-offset calculator

 switch your brand now